Tag Archives: Jennifer Jason Leigh

 Anomalisa (2015), David Thewlis as Michael Stone

-Written and directed by Charlie Kaufman who also wrote Eternal Sunshine Of The Spotless Mind (2004), what can be expected from Anomalisa is a refreshingly unique experience.
+Written/directed by Charlie Kaufman, who also gave us Eternal Sunshine Of The Spotless Mind (2004), what can be expected from Anomalisa is a refreshingly unique experience.

-Starring the voices of David Thewlis, Jennifer Jason Leigh and Tom Noonan, Kaufman’s film is a memorable achievement in storytelling for a number of reasons.
-Reasons including the writing which feels completely grounded in truth and therefore very relatable.
-The creative execution through the use of stop-motion animation adds to the general uniqueness.
-Then there’s the dialogue, its delivery with particular reference to the use of voice and how it is employed.
+Starring the voices of David Thewlis, Jennifer Jason Leigh, and Tom Noonan, Kaufman’s film is a memorable achievement in storytelling, for reasons including the writing, which feels completely grounded in truth and, therefore, very relatable.
+The creative execution using stop-motion animation adds to the general uniqueness.
+Then there’s the dialogue, its delivery with particular reference to the voice and how it is employed.

 Anomalisa (2015), Jennifer Jason leigh as Lisa Hesselman